-As of March 31, 2008, we held \$8.7 million of municipal notes investments, classified as long-term investments, with an auction reset feature (auction rate securities) whose underlying assets were primarily in student loans.
-All our auction rate securities have a AAA credit rating.
-Auctions for all of these securities have failed during the quarter ended March 31, 2008.
-An auction failure means that the parties wishing to sell their securities could not do so as a result of a lack of buying demand.
-As a result of auction failures, our ability to liquidate and fully recover the carrying value of our auction rate securities in the near term has been limited, therefore as of March 31, 2008, we recognized \$0.4 million in unrealized losses related to these securities.
-Although we consider these unrealized losses to be temporary, there is a risk that we may incur other-than-temporary impairment charges on the value of these if the issuers are unable to successfully close future auctions and their credit ratings deteriorate.
-We may be required to wait until market stability is restored for these instruments or until the final maturity of the underlying notes (up to 40 years) to realize our investments recorded value.
+As of June 30, 2008, we held \$8.5 million of municipal notes investments, classified as long-term investments, with an auction reset feature (auction rate securities) whose underlying assets were primarily in student loans.
+Although all of the issuers of our auction rate securities have a AAA credit rating, auctions of their securities failed during the first quarter of 2008 due to a lack of buying demand.
+As a result of the auction failures, our ability to liquidate and fully recover the carrying value of our auction rate securities in the near term is limited.
+Therefore, as of June 30, 2008, we recognized \$0.6 million in unrealized losses related to these securities.
+While we consider these unrealized losses to be temporary, there is a risk that we may incur other-than-temporary impairment charges on the value of these auction rate securities if the issuers are unable to successfully close future auctions and their credit ratings deteriorate.
+We may be required to wait until market stability is restored for these auction rate securities or until the final maturity of the underlying notes (up to 40 years) to realize the recorded value of these securities.